BOATING SAFETY TIPS

 - Cell phone with important numbers such as:

 - U.S. Coast Guard ( Lake Champlain Burlington # (802) 864-6791 )

 - Boating friends who could come to your rescue if needed

 - Navigation charts and equipment (key for Lake Champlain)

 - Safety harness

-Note: It is very important that everyone wear their PFD especially early in the boating season due to the risk of hypothermia.
+Note: It is imperative that everyone wears their PFD, especially early in the boating season, due to the risk of hypothermia.
 Everyone should wear their PFD at all times.
 Adults should set a good example for children by wearing their PFD.
-If a PFD is uncomfortable, consider buying a new one that is comfortable so you will be more likely to wear it.
+If a PFD is uncomfortable, consider buying a new comfortable one, so you will be more likely to wear it.

 Some of the above electronics may be combined within one device.
-For example, a VHF Radio may also contain a Weather Radio so you may not need separate electronic devices for these two items.
-It is important that you understand how to use each of these devices ahead of time so when an emergency arises, you will be prepared to handle whatever may come your way.
+For example, a VHF Radio may also contain a Weather Radio, so you may not need separate electronic devices for these two items.
+You must understand how to use each of these devices ahead of time, so when an emergency arises, you will be prepared to handle whatever may come your way.

-Boat equipment: (depends on the type and length of boat)
+Boat equipment: (depends on the type and length of the boat)

 - Fire extinguisher(s)